RedsTom/GradleSpigotMultiversionNMSLoader/README.md

 ## Build the project :

-To build the plugin, you just have to launch the task `:core:build`.
+To build the plugin, you just have to launch the task `:core:buildPlugin`.
 Your plugin will be built in the `core/build/libs` directory.

 ## Rename the packages :